 Religion and the Fight for American Freedom

-Sites included: Tomb of the Unknown Revolutionary Soldier, Free Quaker Meetinghouse, Independence Hall, New Hall Military Museum, Christ Church, Carpenters Hall, burial site of Samuel Nichols, and more.
+Sites included: the Tomb of the Unknown Revolutionary Soldier, the Free Quaker Meetinghouse, Independence Hall, the New Hall Military Museum, Christ Church, Carpenters Hall, the burial site of Samuel Nichols, and more.

 Walking Tour